 Fact: No. Each parent decides what activities the child participates in, if any, during his/her parenting time, however, if the activity also falls on the other parent’s parenting time, then the parties should agree that the child/ren are registered for the activity.
 Each parent should take the child/ren to their agreed upon extracurricular and sporting events when it falls on their parenting time.

 Myth: My child is now living with me.
 If I write a letter advising the Friend of the Court of this, custody will change and child support will stop.

-Fact: If the child is residing with the payer of support on a permanent full time basis, the child support may be abated to reflect this change, but custody will not change until a petition is filed to modify the order, or until a stipulated order is entered by the Court.
+Fact: No. If the child is residing with the payer of support on a permanent full time basis, the child support may be abated to reflect this change, but custody will not change until a petition is filed to modify the order, or until a stipulated order is entered by the Court.

 Myth: It is important to discuss issues of child support and other legal issues with my children so that they will understand how unreasonable the other parent has been.

-Fact: Court related issues should not be discussed with the children.
+Fact: No. Court related issues absolutely should not be discussed with the children.
 Doing so only exposes the children to unnecessary stress, conflict, and confusion.
 Both parents should do their utmost to keep the children “out of the middle.”